DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 ### noteloader

 Invokes Live Simulator: 2 note loader, internal component which responsibility to load beatmaps, then dump the SIF-compilant beatmap to `stdout`.
-This will actually beatmap converter and might come handy in the future.
+This is actually a beatmap converter and might come handy in the future.

 Arguments: Beatmap name, beatmap to convert it's notes data to SIF-compilant beatmap.